Skip to content

 KIs are created automatically by the knowledge subagent, but you can seed important ones manually in ~/.gemini/antigravity/knowledge/.

-After building this system, my workflow changed fundamentally.
+After building this system, my workflow is unrecognizable from where I started.

 #End of Transmission

-If you want to explore the implementations behind these patterns, the actual skills, rules, and configurations are available in The Vault.
+If you want to see the actual implementations, the skills, rules, and configurations are available in The Vault.
 The code is there.
+Explore at will.

 Last updated: January 28, 2026